|"The Blue Tower" Jozef Linnig 1868.|

 The most fashionable street in Antwerp was the Meir.
 This was the address of Ximene's palace, as well as of his brother in law, Baron Simon Rodrigues d'Evora, who happened to be the most prestigious diamond dealer and jeweler in the region; he was known locally as "the little king."
 Gridolfi and Vincx had one, and later a second retail space for their glassware here.
 The factory and furnaces were located a few blocks away, near the fortress wall that ringed the city.
-Records indicate it was in a district called the Hopland, near -- or possibly also in -- a huge structure called the "Blauwe Toren" [Blue Tower] which had at various times functioned as an armory.
-In this period, a below street level canal led from the basement of the tower directly to the Meir, in later years it was filled in.
+Records indicate it was in a district called the Hopland, near -- or possibly also in -- a huge structure actually built into the defensive wall around Antwerp.
+Called the "Blauwe Toren" [Blue Tower] for its blue slate roof, this impressive building had at various times functioned as an armory and a storage facility.
+In this period, a below street level canal led from the basement of the tower directly to the Meir, in later years the canal was filled in.
 Just on the other side of the city wall was a mote with access to the network of waterways which connected towns and villages throughout the region; this too was eventually turned into usable real estate when the wall was demolished in the nineteenth century.
-This situation of the glass production makes perfect sense.
+This situation of the glass production facility makes perfect sense.
 They needed to bring in heavy materials, ship delicate product and occupy a space which was not in danger of burning down the city should disaster strike.

 |Blue Tower, 1860.
 Edmond Fierlants.|